 With a difference of less than 0.4 you can drop the time to one hour, but with a larger difference, like 1.0 or larger, you will need to increase the time to 3 hours or longer and maybe even use a 1/4 cup measuring device to add less water each time for a longer period.
 While there is no absolute rule of thumb regarding this process, you may need to take up to four hours acclimating a very expensive, delicate fish to your tank.
 Discus are a prime example of a fish that needs a long acclimatizing period even though the bag water may be close to your tank water.

 Temperature Versus pH

 A slow, careful acclimatization process will give your new fish the best chance for survival in your tank, although it will not protect your other fish from any diseases or parasites that the new fish may be carrying.

 Remember, the temperature is the least of your worries when acclimatizing a new fish.
-Also remember, your new fish's life is in your hands, and he depends on you to make the right decisions.
+Also remember, your new fish's life is in your hands, and it depends on you to make the right decisions.